The IRS Fresh Start Tax Program: 2025

-The IRS Fresh Start tax program can help Americans who owe much more than they can reasonably afford to pay.
-Taxpayers who apply and are considered eligible can significantly reduce their federal tax debt; in some circumstances, they may be able to reduce 90% or more of what they owe.
+The IRS Fresh Start Program is a tax relief program that helps Americans who owe more back taxes than they can reasonably afford to pay.
+Taxpayers who apply and are considered eligible can significantly reduce their federal tax debt.
+In some circumstances, they may be able to reduce 90% or more of what they owe, providing a fresh start on taxes.

-Learning about the requirements and application process to see if you qualify for Fresh Start tax relief can help save you months or even years of payments to the IRS, giving you the opportunity to use that money to support your family, start a business, complete your education, or improve your community.
+Below, we will discuss the Fresh Start Program requirements and application process to help see if you qualify for fresh start tax relief, which may help you save months or even years of payments to the IRS, giving you the opportunity to use that money to support your family, start a business, complete your education, or improve your community.

 Although the different names may understandably cause confusion for some, the IRS Fresh Start Initiative is the same as the Fresh Start Program, or the Fresh Start Tax Relief Program.

-The Federal Government created the program, but the IRS is obligated to offer it to eligible American taxpayers who have current tax debt.
+The Federal Government created the program, but the Internal Revenue Service is obligated to offer it to eligible American taxpayers who have current tax debt.
 This is why it is referred to as the IRS Fresh Start Program.

 For example, let’s assume a taxpayer owes the IRS $15,000 due to years of back taxes, plus compounded interest and penalties.